axibase/axibase-charts-vscode/server/descriptions.md

 ## forecastssagroupautocount

 Maximum number of eigenvector groups.
-The eigenvectors are placed into groups based on the clustering parameter in Auto mode, or using eigenvector indexes in Manual mode.
-The groups are sorted by maximum eigenvalue in descending order and are named using letters `A`, `B`, `C` etc.
+The eigenvectors are placed into groups by the clustering method in Auto mode, or using by enumerating eigenvector indexes in Manual mode.
+The groups are sorted by maximum eigenvalue in descending order and are named with letters `A`, `B`, `C` etc.
 If set to `0`, only one group is returned.

 ## forecastssagroupautoclusteringmethod